-2. Remove the existing battery and replace with a new battery.
-From the list on the previous page, making sure that the positive and negative connections are in the correct position.
+Remove the existing battery and replace with a new battery.
+From the above list making sure that the positive and negative connections are in the correct position.
 If unsure see the alarm user manual.

 3. Replace the alarm on its mounting plate, lining up the large central vent on the front of the alarm, with the 'X' that is moulded into the plastic on the mounting plate (if unsure see page 13 of the alarm user manual).
 Ensure the unit is securely fitted.